frabatx/pokemon-mcp-server/README.md

 requires-python = ">=3.12"
 dependencies = [
     "mcp",
-    # Add your specific dependencies here
+    # Add your specific dependencies here - it should be done using the '''uv add {dependency-name}''' command
 ]

 [build-system]